-Obscene Material Other Schools Parent Conferences Parent Visitation Parking, Parking Lot Physical Education Posters, Signs Religious Exerciese Sale of Merchandise
+Parent Visitation Parking, Parking Lot Physical Education Posters, Signs Religious Exerciese Sale of Merchandise

-School Day, Off Campus, Departure School Day The regular school day begins at 7:56am and concludes at 2:40pm.
-After the sixth period, Off Campus students may leave campus if they have no scheduled classes, assemblies, meetings, or faculty ap- pointments.
-Students may not leave campus at any other time.
-If a student leaves the campus, Departure he is not permitted to return before the regular dismissal.
-Students assigned academic or disciplinary ineligibility may not leave campus until 2:40pm.
-Following dismissal, students are Searches permitted on the first floor only, where the after school proctor can supervise them until 5:00 p.m.
-On most days, the library is open until 3:30.
-Senior Photographs Searches Sexual Harassment To maintain a safe and secure learning environment, the school reserves the right to search a student, his locker, belongings, desk or any vehicle parked on school grounds.
-Searches by a school official may occur at any time, usually on reasonable suspicion of a possible violation of civil or Snow, School Closing, Delays criminal law or school regulations.
-In rare cases, police may use trained dogs in searches of lockers, cars, and empty areas of the property.
-During such a search, the school will be in lockdown status, Sports Equipment with no movement in the school until directed by the Administration.
-Students will stay in their classrooms or be directed to another area.
-With reasonable suspicion the school reserves the right Sportsmanship to use a drug detection swab test to determine the presence of illegal substances.
-Stealing Senior Photographs Student Injusy Hills Studio is the school photographer.
+School Day The regular school day begins at 7:56am and concludes at 2:40pm.
+After the sixth period, students Off Campus Departure days, the library is open until 3:30.
+Searches Searches Senior Photographs To maintain a safe and secure learning environment, the school reserves the right to search a Sexual Harassment Snow, School Closing, Delays Sports Equipment to use a drug detection swab test to determine the presence of illegal substances.
+Sportsmanship Senior Photographs Stealing Hills Studio is the school photographer.
 Students will be scheduled in the spring of their junior year to sit for their yearbook photograph.
 A minimal fee will be charged for the sitting.
-If a student chooses to be photographed at Hills Studio, he must schedule his appointment in time to meet yearbook deadlines.
-Students must receive permission from Office C to have their
+If a Student Injusy student chooses to be photographed at Hills Studio, he must schedule his appointment in time to meet yearbook deadlines.
+Students must receive permission from Office C to have their senior